DomenPigeon/sql-tutorial/README.md

 ### 9. Show on how many projects each employee is working

-**Instruction**: Show each employee's name and the total number of projects they are working on.
+**Instructions**: Show each employee's name and the total number of projects they are working on.
 <details>
 <summary>Solution</summary>